jasonjente/designPatterns/README.md

 credits: https://www.journaldev.com/java/design-patterns,
-         https://www.javatpoint.com/design-patterns-in-java for some ideas around some of these implementations and
+         https://www.javatpoint.com/design-patterns-in-java for some ideas around some of these implementations.